EndoData/Weasis/README.md

 - Finally, the string "Developer ID Application: Patrick DAHAN (XXXXXXXXXX)" goes into MACOS\_\_DEVELOPER_ID
 - Then hit run and get the artifacts from the run summary

+### Warning Maven

+If maven blocks some of the repos, try updating the repo sources to https instead of http.

 # archives

 Archives from the previous edited version (based on 3.6.3).